 Typefaces from 2013: Supernational 261/262, Signs of Faith, Hollywood 99, Hollywood69, National, Enfant du Chaos (gothic, dark), Brutaal (+XX, +VV: one weight of this dquarish typeface is fre), Bliss Yeah, Traum-A (a hand-drawn poster font), Enfant du Kult (alchemic), Daryl is Parano.

-Typefaces from 2014: Hackney Night, Arizona Futur (pixel alphadings).
+Typefaces from 2014: We Are Tom Jones, Hackney Night, Arizona Futur (pixel alphadings).